mui/mui-x/docs/data/charts/getting-started/getting-started.md

 packageName: '@mui/x-charts'
 ---

-# Charts - Getting Started
+# Charts - Getting started

-<p class="description">Get started with the MUI X Charts components.
-Install the package, configure your application, and start using the components.</p>
+<p class="description">Install the MUI X Charts package to start building.</p>

 ## Installation

-Using your favorite package manager, install `@mui/x-charts-pro` for the commercial version, or `@mui/x-charts` for the free community version.
+Run one of the following commands to add install the free Community version or the paid Pro version of the MUI X Charts:

 <!-- #default-branch-switch -->

 {{"component": "modules/components/ChartsInstallationInstructions.js"}}

-The Charts package has a peer dependency on `@mui/material`.
+The Charts packages have has a peer dependency on `@mui/material`.
-If you are not already using it in your project, you can install it with:
+If you're not already using it, install it with the following command:

 <codeblock storageKey="package-manager">